 There are different rules in other parts of the UK.

 Filling in the form

 You must fill in the form on GOV.UK with details of the address where you’ll be staying in the UK.
 Fill in the form before you travel – you can fill it in up to 48 hours before you arrive in the UK.

 When you complete the form you’ll get an email confirmation to print or show on your phone.
 You’ll need to show the confirmation to both:

 - your travel provider

 - immigration officials when you arrive in the UK

-If you don't fill in the form, you might get a £60 fine.
+If you don't fill in the form, you might get a fine.
+You could go to prison if you deliberately give the wrong information.
 If you're not a British or Irish citizen, you might not be allowed into the UK.